Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 We will use matching criteria such as `MMR` (Matchmaking Ranking), `experience` (# of matches played) and a few others.

-Note that with Redis Enterprise, you can also setup Active-Active across regions (and even clouds if you so desire) so your players always have fast, local access to their sessions/profiles/tickets/etc. while the CRTD synchronisation makes sure that same data is also available in other regions.
+Note that with Redis Enterprise, you can also setup Active-Active across regions (and even clouds if you so desire) so your players always have fast, local access to their sessions/profiles/tickets/etc. while the CRDT synchronisation makes sure that same data is also available in other regions.

 * Let's add a Hash with the key `user:lars` and a number of attribute key/value pairs:
 ```